research

 Modeling and control synthesis for long-horizon tasks using Temporal Behavior Trees

 This work addresses the limitations of long-horizon, myopic reinforcement learning by combining the adaptability of Behavior Trees (BTs) with the formal rigor of temporal logics.
 While temporal logics enable precise task specification, they struggle with complex dependencies.
 BTs offer modularity and flexibility but lack formal guarantees.
-By translating BTs into Timed Automata, this approach enables formal verification, inconsistency detection, and control synthesis using UPPAAL, ensuring robust, time-aware task execution.
+By translating BTs into Timed Automata, this approach enables formal verification, inconsistency detection, and control synthesis using UPPAAL, ensuring robust, time-aware task execution (Matheu et al., 2025); (Matheu et al., 2025).

 Learning reward functions and control policies that satisfy temporal-logic specifications

 Designing effective reward functions in reinforcement learning (RL) is challenging and error-prone, often leading to unsafe behaviors.
 This work presents a neurosymbolic learning-from-demonstrations (LfD) framework that leverages Signal Temporal Logic (STL) and user demonstrations to derive temporal reward functions and control policies.
-Unlike traditional inverse RL, this approach captures non-Markovian rewards and enhances safety and performance.
-Initially developed for discrete environments, the framework was later extended to continuous and stochastic settings using Gaussian Processes and neural networks.
+Unlike traditional inverse RL, this approach captures non-Markovian rewards and enhances safety and performance (Puranic et al., 2021).
+Initially developed for discrete environments, the framework was later extended to continuous and stochastic settings using Gaussian Processes and neural networks (Puranic et al., 2021); (Puranic et al., 2023).

 Learning to improve/extrapolate beyond demonstrator performance

 Machine learning performance relies heavily on data quality and quantity, making noisy or limited demonstrations a challenge in robotics.
 This work proposes neuro-symbolic apprenticeship learning, using temporal logic-guided reinforcement learning to enable robots to self-monitor and adapt for improved safety and performance.
-The capabilities of the framework are exhibited on a variety of mobile navigation, fixed-base manipulation and mobile-manipulation tasks using the Nvidia Isaac simulator.
-This paper is published in the proceedings of IROS 2024.
-Additional details can be found on the supplemental document.
+It integrates logic-enforced curriculum learning for long-horizon tasks.
+The capabilities of the framework are exhibited on a variety of mobile navigation, fixed-base manipulation and mobile-manipulation tasks using the Nvidia Isaac simulator (Puranic et al., 2023); (Puranic et al., 2024).

 INTERPRETABLE/EXPLAINABLE AI (xAI)